research

 Poor air quality in Utah creates an array of economic, environmental, and health-related impacts that merit investigation and informed political responses.
 Air pollution is known to cause a variety of health problems, ranging from increased rates of asthma to cardiovascular and lung disease.
 Our research investigates the extent of Utahn’s understanding of the health risks associated with long-term and short-term impacts of air quality.
 To assess the degree to which Utahn’s perceive the health risks of air pollution, we performed an ordinal logistic regression analysis using responses to the Utah Air Quality Risk and Behavioral Action Survey, a representative panel survey administered between November 2018 and January 2020 (n = 1160), to determine how socioeconomic status impacts risk perception.
 Socioeconomic status is not a predictor of perceiving air’s short-term risks to health.
 Those with more conservative political orientation, as well as those with higher religiosity scores, were less likely than those with more liberal political orientation or those with lower religiosity scores to strongly agree that air pollution poses short-term health risks.
 We find that for short-term health risks from air pollution, Utahns in the middle-income category are more likely than those in the low-income category to strongly agree that air pollution poses long-term health risks.
 In addition, those with more conservative political orientation were less likely than those with more liberal political orientation to strongly agree that air pollution poses long-term health risks.

-Tabitha Benney, Amandine Orsini, Devon Cantwell, and Laura Iozzelli, Chapter 3: Theories and Methods of Agency Research in ESG (2020), in Michele Betsill, Tabitha M. Benney and Andrea K. Gerlak (editors), Understanding Agency in Earth System Governance.
+Tabitha Benney, Amandine Orsini, Devon Cantwell-Chavez, and Laura Iozzelli, Chapter 3: Theories and Methods of Agency Research in ESG (2020), in Michele Betsill, Tabitha M. Benney and Andrea K. Gerlak (editors), Understanding Agency in Earth System Governance.
 New York, NY: Cambridge University Press.

 PEDAGOGY, MENTORING, AND TEACHING PUBLICATIONS